Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Abstract

 \section{Abstract}

-This paper explores the reconstruction of a space-dependent parameter in \mm{inverse diffusion problems}, proposing a {shape-optimization-based} approach. \fergy{We consider a Robin boundary condition, physically motivated in diffuse optical tomography to model partial reflection of light at tissue boundaries \cite{Arridge1999,Groenhuis1983}.
-This ensures well-posedness of the forward problem, while related inverse problems with Dirichlet or Neumann conditions have also been considered in previous studies \cite{Meftahi2021}.} The main objective is to recover the absorption coefficient \fergy{from a single boundary measurement}.
-While conventional gradient-based methods rely on the Fr\'{e}chet derivative of a cost functional with respect to the unknown parameter, we also utilize its \fergy{Eulerian derivative} with respect to the unknown boundary interface for recovery. \fergy{This non-conventional approach addresses parameter recovery when only a single boundary measurement can be obtained, providing a method for its reconstruction.} Numerical experiments confirm the effectiveness of the proposed method, even for intricate and non-convex boundary interfaces.
+This paper proposes a unified shape and coefficient optimization approach for inverse problems governed by diffusion equations.
+The associated forward problem is considered with a Robin boundary condition, physically motivated in diffuse optical tomography to model partial reflection of light at tissue boundaries.
+The main objective is the recovery of the piecewise-defined absorption coefficient together with its underlying interface from a single boundary measurement.
+To this end, a shape-based reconstruction approach is formulated in which the interface is introduced as a geometric unknown governing the piecewise structure of the absorption coefficient.
+While classical approaches rely on the Fr\'{e}chet derivative with respect to spatially varying parameters, the Eulerian derivative with respect to the interface is additionally exploited.
+This leads to a unified framework for the simultaneous recovery of the coefficient and the geometry under the single-measurement setting.
+Numerical experiments demonstrate the effectiveness of the proposed method, even for complex and non-convex interfaces.

-\section{Introduction}
+\section{\alert{Introduction}}

+In this study, we investigate an inverse problem for the steady-state diffusion equation arising in diffuse optical tomography (DOT).
+Our main objective is to reconstruct an unknown piecewise-defined absorption coefficient together with its associated interface from a single boundary measurement.
+To this end, we employ a unified shape and coefficient optimization framework combining Eulerian shape derivatives for geometric variations of the interface with Fr\'echet derivatives for parametric variations of the absorption coefficient.